Eye-gaze Guided Multi-modal Alignment for Medical Representation Learning: Dataset Descriptions

 \subsection{MIMIC-EYE}

 The MIMIC-EYE~\cite{hsieh2023mimic} dataset includes a comprehensive range of patient information, including medical images and reports, clinical data, patient's hospital journey, and eye-tracking data and audio of radiologists during diagnosis.
 The dataset comprises a total of 3689 images from the MIMIC-IV v1.0 dataset~\cite{johnson2020mimic}, each accompanied by transcripts text from audio and eye-tracking data of radiologists.
 In this work, we use this dataset as our training set.
-As described in \textbf{Figure 3} of our main manuscript, we first segment the transcribed text at the sentence level.
-After determining the start and end time points for each sentence, we obtain eye-gaze information corresponding to the respective time intervals.
-Subsequently, we generate sentence-level heatmaps, which are then fed into our EGMA framework for training.